Double-Signed Fragmented DNSSEC for Countering Quantum Threat: Conclusion Future Work

 \section{Conclusion \& Future Work}

 In this work, we investigated the possibility of using double signatures in DNSSEC.
-For this purpose, we first investigated the maximum message size issue resulting from the incorporation of double signatures in-depth and then devised an approach that can successfully incorporate double signatures on name servers and deliver them to the resolver over UDP by conducting the fragmentation of response messages at the application layer.
-We then built a functional Docker-based testbed by leveraging OQS-BIND9 and a daemon that handles double signatures and the fragmentation strategy.
-Our investigation suggests double signatures can be generated and added to signed zone files on the authoritative name servers.
-However, the source code of BIND9 needs a moderate level of changes to facilitate the verification of two signatures for the same resource record.
-With these required changes made to the BIND9 resolver and clubbing our daemon with it, we comprehensively analyzed the resolution time for various combinations of pre and post-quantum digital signatures.
+For this purpose, we first investigated the maximum message size issue resulting from the incorporation of double signatures in depth and then devised an approach that can successfully incorporate double signatures on name servers and deliver them to the resolver over UDP by conducting the fragmentation and re-assembly of response messages at the application layer.
+We then built a functional Docker-based testbed by leveraging OQS-BIND9 and a daemon that handles double signatures, fragmentation of relevant response messages, and the reassembly of the received fragments.
+Our investigation suggests double signatures can be generated and added to signed zone files on the authoritative name servers, and our resolver can facilitate the verification of two signatures for the same resource record.
+With these required changes made to the BIND9 resolver and clubbing our daemon for fragmentation/re-assembly of double-signatures with it, we comprehensively analyzed the resolution time for various combinations of pre- and post-quantum signatures.
 Our analysis revealed that double signatures do not have any significant overhead as compared with post-quantum digital signatures alone.
-Particularly, our investigation suggests that lattice-based signatures - i.e., FALCON and DILITHIUM combined with any of the pre-quantum digital signatures results in a shorter resolution time than SPHINCS+ alone which was shortlisted (despite having a very large public key and signature size and a slower verification) by NIST to avoid over-reliance on the lattice-based signatures for the post-quantum era.
+Particularly, our investigation suggests that lattice-based signatures - i.e., FALCON and DILITHIUM combined with any of the pre-quantum digital signatures result in a shorter resolution time than SPHINCS+ alone, which was selected (despite having a very large signature size) by NIST to avoid over-reliance on the lattice-based signatures for the post-quantum era.
 Our analysis suggests that double signatures generated with FALCON and DILITHUM are well-suited for DNSSEC and offer performance benefits compared with SPHINCS+ alone.
 The double signatures approach will also offer additional security in case any attacks on lattice-based PQ candidates are revealed in the near future.
 While the analysis conducted in this work establishes the overall efficacy of double signatures for DNSSEC, we believe that resolution time can further be reduced by incorporating our fragmentation strategy directly into BIND9 rather than in the form of a daemon.
 We plan to make these advancements and relevant analyses in the future.